Pre-visualization (aka Previz)

 These draft frames can be stylised in many ways if needed to sit alongside hand sketched storyboards or to drop into a rough-cut edit.

-Using a somewhat-secret combination of 2D, 3D and AI tools I then take your signed of drafts and convert them to Final Styleframes.
+Using a somewhat-secret combination of 2D, 3D and AI tools I can take your shots and convert them to realistic Styleframes.

 It’s amazing what tech can do these days, and I can now comfortably say I can take the 3D generated, lens accurate, lighting accurate drafts and update them to photorealistic frames while maintaining all of the exact placement and posing of the 3D scene.